 #10.
 Chatbot assistants for healthcare providers

-ChatGPT can assist healthcare providers in their day-to-day operations.
+Medical ChatGPT can assist healthcare providers in their day-to-day operations.
 For instance, a physician can ask the chatbot for a quick medical summary of a patient to get an overview of the patient’s medical history, which can be time-consuming and often requires sifting through medical records.
-ChatGPT can also help providers stay updated with the latest medical knowledge and research by providing relevant articles and studies.
+ChatGPT can also help providers stay updated with the latest medical knowledge and research by providing relevant articles and studies on countless health topics.

 #11.
 Medical education